grafana/loki/docs/sources/operations/observability.md

 An example Grafana dashboard was built by the community and is available as dashboard [10004](https://grafana.com/dashboards/10004).

+## Metrics cardinality

+Some of the metrics above are emitted per tracked file (active) with the file path included in the labels.
+Depending on your setup, this may result in very large amount of label values across the environment (cardinality).
+This is generally discouraged by [Prometheus](https://prometheus.io/docs/practices/naming/#labels) and may result with unwanted side effects.
+Make sure to review the emitted metrics before starting scraping with Prometheus and config the scraping accordingly if you suspect this might be an issue.

 ## Mixins

 The Loki repository has a [mixin](https://github.com/grafana/loki/blob/master/production/loki-mixin) that includes a